Murphy's law applies everywhere including to dbFront. Because of this, we built in fairly accessible logging and diagnostics.

 You should never set dbFrontUI and dbFrontService to log to the same location.
 This will cause conflicts.

 The logging location should also not be to a network location because this will affect the application performance.

-The logfile for the dbFrontUI Web Application should generally be empty except for a single line indicating that all Log requests are normally sent to the dbFrontService.
-The only time that the dbFrontUI logfile should contain any messages is if it can't contact the dbFrontService.
+Log files for the dbFrontUI Web Application should generally be empty except for a single line indicating that all Log requests are normally sent to the dbFrontService.
+The only time that the dbFrontUI log file should contain any messages is if it can't contact the dbFrontService.